> Folk Music > Songs > Bonnie Bessie Logan

 Bonnie Bessie Logan

 John Mearns sang Bonnie Bessie Logan in ca 1964-65 on his Scottish Records EP Folk-Songs of the North-East.
-Producer Douglas Gray commented in the sleeve notes:
+Producer Douglas Gray noted:

 Little is known of Bonnie Bessie Logan.
 This version was taken down from an old lady in Montrose by John Mearns himself.
 The lady, who was eighty, said that she heard her mother sing it sixty or seventy years before.

 Ian Manuel sang Bonnie Bessie Logan on his 1977 Topic album of Scots traditional songs, The Dales of Caledonia.
 A.L.
-Lloyd commented in the sleeve notes:
+Lloyd noted:

 Scotland has been specially prolific in lyrical songs that lie close to folk tradition but are nonetheless the compositions of educated author, whether amateur or professional, anonymous or known.
 This is one such, with stylised rural poetry set to a good tune that, brisked up, has also served as a march and has been adapted for one or two music hall ditties.
 Ian Manuel learnt it from the singing of the good Aberdeenshire singer John Mearns.

 Bram Taylor sang Bonnie Bessie Logan in 1993 on his Fellside CD Further Horizons.
-He commented:
+He noted:

 A traditional song which I have had for some time (grateful thanks to Paul [Adams] who found an extra verse for me).
 A beautiful song which may ring true to some men who have reached their middle age crisis!

 Jean Redpath sang Bonnie Bessie Logan on her 2000 Greentrax CD Summer of My Dreams.
-She commented in her liner notes:
+She noted:

 A long time favourite of mine, this elusive song was learned from Arthur Argo many years ago.
 All trails lead back to Aberdeenshire where I look for information.
 Although the oral tradition is laden with songs, comic and tragic, about arranged marriages and unions where the husband is many years his bride’s senior, this is the only one of its kind that I have come across.

-Gordon Easton sang Bonnie Bessie Logan, “an old song—one of his grannie’s favourites”, at the Fife Traditional Singing Festival, Collessie, Fife, in May 2004.
+Gordon Easton sang Bonnie Bessie Logan, “an old song—one of his grannie’s favourites”, “and also as sung by the late John Mearns”, at the Fife Traditional Singing Festival, Collessie, Fife, in May 2004.
 This recording was included in 2005 on the festival CD Here’s a Health to the Company (Old Songs & Bothy Ballads Volume 1) and in 2007 on Easton’s CD The Last of the Clydesdales.

 Lyrics